glitport/AuthoIPTV/README.md

 ## 📥 Download
 🔗 **Latest Release:** [Download AuthoIPTV](https://github.com/glitport/AuthoIPTV/releases/latest)

+## Terms of Service
+By using this application, you agree to our [Terms of Service](https://github.com/glitport/AuthoIPTV/blob/main/TERMS_OF_SERVICE.md).

 ## Join Our Community

 📢 [Telegram Channel](https://t.me/AuthoIPTV) – Get the latest updates and discussions